determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 A very incomplete list:

+* Still tuning the ready-to-go experiment, trying to find a balance between results and speed.
 * The current `entrypoint`
   is `python -m determined.launch.torch_distributed accelerate launch main.py` which uses the [Accelerate launcher](https://huggingface.co/docs/transformers/accelerate) on top of